 - The owner is responsible for ensuring that all the operators use the proper PPE while operating the machine.
-Whenever you use the machine, use the following PPE:

-- Certified eye protection and hearing protection.

-- Closed toe, slip resistant footwear.

-- Long pants or trousers.

-- A dust mask for dusty conditions.
+Whenever you use the machine, use the following PPE: - Certified eye protection and hearing protection. - Closed toe, slip resistant footwear. - Long pants or trousers. - A dust mask for dusty conditions. - Additional PPE may be required.

-- Appropriate cold weather clothing.

-- Additional PPE may be required.
 Refer to the product safety procedures for any additional requirements.